 - Take some time to reflect on your vision, or to define it if it’s implicit.

-- Outline how this vision has (or should) shape your organisation’s identity.
+- Outline how this vision has shaped (or should shape) your organisation’s identity.

 - Think about how you see your organisation, and how you want others to see it.